-File Who Content creates?
-InputCommands.in See appendix D.2 for the file used in the case study USER This file contains all the relevant PLAXIS commands to make changes to the PLAXIS model (i.e. change file) as well as the commands to extract the relevant output Using flags %% the PTK recognizes the stochastic variables that can be read/edited by the PTK Using flags to indicate a special command from Python library follows in order to perform complicated tasks (e.g. determining new properties per sheet pile section based on corrosion value or sorting and finding max values from output) The input file also contains all the initial (deterministic) properties of soil and structure File is read by Python script PLAXISInterface which "fires" the commands to PLAXIS Input or Output.
+File Who creates?
+Content InputCommands.in See appendix D.2 for the file used in the case study USER This file contains all the relevant PLAXIS commands to make changes to the PLAXIS model (i.e. change file) as well as the commands to extract the relevant output Using flags %% the PTK recognizes the stochastic variables that can be read/edited by the PTK Using flags to indicate a special command from Python library follows in order to perform complicated tasks (e.g. determining new properties per sheet pile section based on corrosion value or sorting and finding max values from output) The input file also contains all the initial (deterministic) properties of soil and structure File is read by Python script PLAXISInterface which "fires" the commands to PLAXIS Input or Output.
 PLAXIS.out See Table 5.2 for the outfile used in the case study Python This file contains the output results of the PLAXIS analysis.
 File is read by the PTK.
-For the case study in this report per section of the sheet pile frontwall the following output is listed: Mmax;i (max calculated in PLAXIS per section) Mpl;max;i (max allowable Mpl;hinge per section) Mel;corr;i (max allowable Mel per section) Phi;max;i (max calculated in PLAXIS per section) Phi;max;i (max calculated in PLAXIS per section) Phi;max;i (the reached reduction per section) Rho;max;i (the reached reduction value Rho per section) SUMMstage (of last phase) Mmax;anchorwall Temporary files РТК The PTK generates intermediate temporary files during calculation
+For the case study in this report per section of the sheet pile frontwall the following output is listed: Mmax;i (max calculated in PLAXIS per section) Mpl;max;i (max allowable Mpl;hinge per section) Mel;corr;i (max allowable Mel per section) Phi;max;i (max calculated in PLAXIS per section) Phi;max;i (max calculated in PLAXIS per section) Phi;CD;i (max allowable plastic rotation per section) Rho;max;i (the reached reduction value Rho per section) (not directly used in LSF's, but for information) SUMMstage (of last phase) Mmax;anchorwall Temporary files РТК The PTK generates intermediate temporary files during calculation

-Table 2.2 Other files used in the PTK - PLAXIS coupling
+Table 2.2Other files used in the PTK - PLAXIS coupling